functionland/docs/docs/mvp/fotos/setup.md

 4. Perform the signing request from the wallet.

-### Connect Fotos to your Box
+### Connect Fotos to your Fula API server

 [Here](https://drive.google.com/file/d/1BeIia_QthpVlhq9x_fYXaZdpp6QPdCVq/view?usp=sharing) is a video demonstrating the following steps.

-1. [Acquire](https://github.com/functionland/fula-testnet#getting-box-multiaddress--peer-id) the Box multiaddress from it's server logs.
+1. [Acquire](https://github.com/functionland/fula-testnet#getting-box-multiaddress--peer-id) the Fula API server multiaddress from it's server logs.

-2. Copy the Box's multiaddress to your clipboard.
+2. Copy the Fula API server's multiaddress to your clipboard.

 3. Go to Account -> Boxes.